Girls Impact the World Film Festival & Red Carpet Awards 2018

 Inspiring Global Change Through Women's Stories

 Please join Connecther and Presenting Sponsor, Eloise DeJoria for the 6th Annual Girls Impact the World Film Festival on Saturday, April 7, 2018, for an exciting day of panels, films, awards, speakers, and calls for social change through powerful storytelling.
-Films from the Girls Impact the World Film Festival will be screened.
-Additional speakers and presenters to be announced soon!
+Finalist films from the Girls Impact the World Film Festival will be screened.

 When: Saturday, April 7, 2018 - daytime panels and sessions begin at 11 AM.
 Red Carpet and Evening Awards Ceremony begins at 5 PM.